OsiriX-Foundation/KheopsDocumentation/docs/study_list.md

 ## Selecting Series

 All series in a study can be selected by clicking on the checkbox next to the patient name.
 It is also possible to select only specific series by click on the appropriate checkboxes.
-For example, in the screeshot below, only 3D VR and 3D MIP are selected.
+For example, in the screenshot below, only 3D VR and 3D MIP are selected.
 When the buttons in the toolbar are clicked, the action will only be applied to these two series.

 ![Selected Series](/img/select_series.png)